derived from the Taino name "Xaymaca" - "Land of Wood and Water"

 Jamaica is an island country located in the beautiful Caribbean Sea.
 In the Western Hemisphere, the Caribbean Sea borders the Atlantic Ocean.

 Today's Jamaican people came from Africa, Europe and Asia.
-The majority are of West African descent.
+The majority are of West/Central African descent.
 The minority are mainly of Chinese, East Indian, European, Syrian, or Lebanese descent, with many people being of a mixed descent.
-Although the stereotype of a Jamaican is a dark skinned Black person, there are Jamaicans who are light skinned or/and even have Indian, Chinese or European features.
+Although the stereotype of a Jamaican is a dark brown-skinned person, there are Jamaicans of a variety of skin colors and even have Indian, Chinese or European features.

-Many forget that Jamaican isn't an ethnicity, it's a nationality and a culture.
+Many forget that Jamaican is not an ethnicity; it is a nationality and it is a culture.

 Capital - Kingston Jamaica consists of 14 parishes.
-Population - 2.89 million Currency - Jamaican dollar
+Currency - Jamaican Dollar

 Flag Description - "Hardships there are, but the land is green and the sun shineth" The black stands for the hardship of the people/slavery, the green stands for the agriculture, and the gold stands for the sun shine.

 National Motto - "Out of Many, One People" [Out of many cultures, but still one united people] National Anthem - "Jamaica, Land We Love" National Bird - Doctor Bird National Dish - Ackee and Saltfish (Codish)